ethercards/ec-commons/README.md

 To start `yarn build-watch`.
 This runs rollup in watch mode.
 In a new terminal you can run the playground app (`yarn start`), and import the components.

+### Publishing

+yarn build and commit to github

+### TODO

+Need to implement code splitting.
+We will have more than 2 componenets in the very near future, and maybe we don't want to import everything all the time.

 ### Properties

 #### ECNav